WCASA's mission is to create the social change necessary to end sexual violence.

 WCASA works to ensure that every victim in Wisconsin gets the support and care they need.
 WCASA also works to create the social change necessary to ensure a future where no child, woman or man is ever sexually violated again.

-- Technical Assistance on issues related to sexual assault, including program development, legal advocacy, policy development, public education and victim and offender dynamics.
+- Providing Technical Assistance on issues related to sexual assault, including program development, legal advocacy, policy development, prevention, and victim and offender dynamics.

-- Educational programming, including opportunities for training and conferencing.
+- Offering educational programming, including opportunities for training and webinars.

-- Legislative initiatives designed to improve the legal system to benefit victims of sexual assault and other violent crimes.
+- Working on Legislative initiatives designed to benefit victims of sexual assault and other violent crimes.

 WCASA offers information and referral on any issue related to sexual violence.
 We do not offer direct services to victim/survivors of sexual violence, however we can connect you to a local agency that does.
 Also, WCASA cannot offer legal advice and no information obtained from The Wisconsin Coalition Against Sexual Assault, Inc. can be considered legal advice.